grzlz/scythe/README.md

 Scythe is an **educational economic platform** that combines learning, working, and governing in a single ecosystem:

-- **💰 Digital Wallet** - Manage and transfer Scythes (work-based currency)
+- **💰 Digital Wallet** - Manage and transfer Scythes (work-unit currency)
-- **🛒 Productivity Market** - Trade productive force and currency itself
+- **🛒 Productivity Market** - Trade actual development work and currency
-- **🏛️ Self-Governance** - Vote on platform rules, features, and policies
+- **🏛️ Self-Governance** - Democratic voting on platform rules and policies
 - **🎓 Guild System** - Skill progression from Apprentice → Journeyman → Master

 ## How It Works

 ### The Currency: Scythes
-**Scythes function like story points in Scrum** - they represent work units, not speculative value.
+**Scythes function like story points in Scrum** - they represent actual work units with real economic value.

-- **Initial Distribution:** Giveaways for early users
+- **Initial Distribution:** Giveaways for early users and new members
-- **Ongoing Supply:** Minted through completed development work
+- **Ongoing Supply:** Minted only through verified completed development work
-- **Value:** Determined by actual productivity, not speculation
+- **Value:** Tied directly to productive output, not market speculation

 ### Guild-Based Skill System
 Students progress through verified skill levels: